 Payment gateways are responsible for processing transactions and distributing funds into your merchant bank account.
-You’ll need to input credentials for a payment gateway either using the Recurly Gateway or selecting your own.
-(Note: this requires assistance from Recurly for first time Recurly merchants.)
-The Recurly Gateway is included for U.S. merchants (merchant account fees do apply and a separate application is required if you select this option).
+You’ll need to input credentials for your payment gateway (Note: this requires assistance from Recurly for first time Recurly merchants.)
 Gateway support is dependent on your business location.
 Applying for a gateway can take several days so you’ll want to plan accordingly.
 To view a list of supported gateways, visit our Gateway Page.

 For help configuring your payment gateway, learn more at Payment Gateway Configuration.